FamilySearch: Education

 FamilySearch offers free lessons on FamilySearch.org to help people learn how to find their ancestors.
 The topics range from basic research to training on specific record types and are designed for both beginners and experienced researchers.
 Most of the classes come from research consultants in the Family History Library in Salt Lake City, but FamilySearch is also collaborating with partners such as the Mid-Continent Public Library in Independence, Missouri, to record and post classes.

 In 2007, it was decided to start a FamilySearch Research Wiki to help FamilySearch users and others researching genealogy and family history to find and share information on data sources and research tips.
 The first version of the wiki was built on the Plone wiki software product, but it was soon discovered that MediaWiki software was much more suitable, so in January 2008 it was moved to the MediaWiki platform.
 In the intervening years it was rolled out in other languages, and as of July 2014 it was available in 11 languages.
 The other language wikis are found via links at the bottom of the wiki homepage.
 The wiki in English had over 79,500 articles and over 150,000 registered users as of July 2014.

 Facilities

 FamilySearch Library

 FamilySearch operates the FamilySearch Library in Salt Lake City, Utah.
-The library was built in 1985 as a successor to previous libraries run by the Genealogical Society of Utah.
+The library was built in 1985 as a successor to previous libraries run by the GSU.
 The library is open to the public and has a large collection of international genealogical materials, including microfilm, books, and digital materials.
 The library's catalog and many of their digital materials are located at the FamilySearch website.